skybrush-io/flockwave-spec/doc/protocol.md

 [6]: https://www.u-blox.com/sites/default/files/products/documents/u-blox6_ReceiverDescrProtSpec_%28GPS.G6-SW-10018%29_Public.pdf

+## UAV devices and channels

+Each UAV in the Flockwave system may consist of an arbitrary number of *devices*.
+Devices usually correspond to real, tangible hardware components of a UAV (such as a CPU, a battery, a LED or a camera), but they may also represent virtual components implemented purely in software.
+Each device may contain additional sub-devices (sub-sub-devices and so on), and each device (or sub-device) may also provide a set of *channels* through which information (e.g., measurement data) can be retrieved from and sent to the device.
+Channels have a *type* that defines what sort of information one can read from the channel, or what sort of information one can write to the channel.
+The UAV, its devices, sub-devices and channels form a tree-like structure that is rooted at the UAV itself, and each UAV, device, sub-device and channel can be uniquely identified by the path leading from the tree root to the object being considered.
+These paths are called *device paths* (when they terminate at a device) or *channel paths* (when they terminate at a channel), or, collectively, they may be referred to as *device tree paths*.
+When a path is represented as a string, a forward slash (`/`) must be used to separate the path components; for example, `/UAV-17/rotors/rotor1/rpm` can represent the channel providing the rotations per minute (rpm) for the first rotor of a quadrocopter.

+As an example, consider a quadrocopter that consists of four rotors, a battery, a CPU, a status LED, an on-board RGBW LED strip and a camera.
+In this setup, we can identify the following devices, sub-devices and channels:

+* *Rotors* (device)
+    * *Rotor 1* (sub-device)
+        * Rotations per minute (numeric channel, read only)
+    * *Rotor 2* (sub-device)
+        * Rotations per minute (numeric channel, read only)
+    * *Rotor 3* (sub-device)
+        * Rotations per minute (numeric channel, read only)
+    * *Rotor 4* (sub-device)
+        * Rotations per minute (numeric channel, read only)
+* *Battery* (device)
+    * Voltage (numeric channel, read only)
+    * Charge percentage (numeric channel, read only)
+    * Estimated remaining time (duration channel, read only)
+* *Lighting system* (device)
+    * *Status LED* (sub-device)
+        * Is the LED turned on?
+(Boolean channel, read/write)
+    * *RGBW LED strip* (sub-device)
+        * Duty cycle of red (R) channel (numeric channel, read/write)
+        * Duty cycle of red (G) channel (numeric channel, read/write)
+        * Duty cycle of red (B) channel (numeric channel, read/write)
+        * Duty cycle of red (W) channel (numeric channel, read/write)
+* *CPU* (device)
+    * *CPU load* (numeric channel, read only)
+    * *Reset switch* (Boolean channel, write only)
+* *Camera* (device)
+    * *Manufacturer ID* (string channel, read only)
+    * *Video stream* (video channel, read only)

+The example above contains almost all of the channel types and configurations supported by the Flockwave protocol:

+Boolean channels
+: Boolean channels provide a single binary value (zero or one, yes or no, true or false).
+Typical use-case: turning a certain component on and off, sending a RESET signal etc.

+Numeric channels
+: Numeric channels provide a single floating-point value.
+Due to the usage of JSON as the transport protocol, numeric values provided by the channel must be representable as an IEEE-754 double-precision floating point number.
+Typical use-case: sending or retrieving measurement data.

+String channels
+: String channels provide a character string encoded in UTF-8.
+Typical use-case: sending version strings, manufacturer IDs, or human-readable debug information.

+Byte array channels
+: Byte array channels provide a sequence of raw bytes.
+Typical use-case: sending machine-readable debug information, raw measurements that are too complex for a single numeric channel, or serialized objects using a non-JSON format.

+Time channels
+: Time channels provide a time instant, expressed as the number of seconds elapsed since the UNIX epoch in UTC.
+Typical use-case: reporting the time of certain important events (e.g., when a UAV was turned on, when a packet of a certain type was received the last time and so on).

+Duration channels
+: Duration channels provide the length of a time interval, expressed as the number of seconds elapsed since the beginning of the time interval.
+Typical use-case: uptime, flight duration, time left until a certain event and so on.

+Object channels
+: Object channels provide complex structured or unstructured information in the form of JSON-encoded objects.

+Audio and video channels
+: Audio and video channels provide real-time audio or video data.
+In practice, reading an audio or video channel typically yields a URL; the client wishing to read the actual audio or video data must then connect to this URL separately to obtain the audio or video stream.

+Channels may be *read only*, *write only* or *bidirectional* (i.e. readable and writable).

 ## Known message types

 This section is an exhaustive reference of all the message types supported by the Flockwave protocol.
 The examples provided in this section contain the message body only; each body object must be wrapped by an appropriate [message envelope](#the-envelope-of-a-message).